maccrin/maccrin/README.md

     I like to code , currently trying to solve coding challenges through JS/React Js and also  looking for colleboration on these.

-    I love travelling,making new friends and team working,you can reach me at maccrin@gmial.com .
+    Aprt from this I like travelling,reading and making new friends ,you can reach me at maccrin@gmial.com .